rafaelkallis/vscode-wordcount/README.md

 # Whoknows

-A vscode status bar extension that reports the best perfon to ask a question for the file being actively edited.
+A vscode status bar extension that reports the top experts for the file being actively edited.

 ![whoknows in status bar](whoknows_static.png)